Toddo0/OpenWiDrop/README.md

-# OpenWidrop
+# OpenWiDrop

-**OpenWidrop** is a simple, lightweight HTTP file server for Android.
+**OpenWiDrop** is a simple, lightweight HTTP file server for Android.
 It allows you to share files from your Android device over Wi‑Fi.
 Just select a folder, and any device on the same network can browse, download, or upload files using a web browser.

 ---